azoth-lang/azoth.language.reference/src/class-declarations.md

 The drop declaration of a class is inherited by all subtypes (i.e. all subtypes are also droppable).
 Subclasses must be declared `drop` as well.

-## Empty Classes

-An empty class with no members can be abbreviated by replacing the class body with a semicolon (e.g.
-`public class Example;`).
-This is most useful with record classes.

 ## Record Classes

 Record classes provide a shorthand for declaring record types.
 That is types that are the